Dynamic Facility Location under Cumulative Customer Demand: Computational Experiments

-\paragraph{Comparison Between SBD and DIF.} The Benders Decomposition proposed in Section~\ref{sub:benders} allows us to avoid handling many variables $x^{\ell{}t}_{ij}$ in the DI Formulation, but the branch-and-Benders-cut implementation may require numerous optimality cuts to converge to the optimal solution in practice.
-In other words, the proposed Benders Decomposition may actually have a worse performance than the DI Formulation if the disadvantages of having many variables $x^{\ell{}t}_{ij}$ do not outweigh the disadvantages of needing numerous optimality cuts.
-We therefore assess how much better the proposed Benders decomposition performs in comparison to the DI Formulation.
+The Benders Decomposition proposed in Section~\ref{sub:benders} allows us to avoid handling many variables $x^{\ell{}t}_{ij}$ in the DIF, but the branch-and-Benders-cut implementation may require numerous optimality cuts to converge to the optimal solution in practice.
+In other words, the proposed Benders Decomposition may actually have a worse performance than the DIF if the disadvantages of having many variables $x^{\ell{}t}_{ij}$ do not outweigh the disadvantages of needing numerous optimality cuts.
+We therefore assess how much better the proposed Benders decomposition performs relative to the DIF.
 Figures~\ref{fig:runtimes-c2} and~\ref{fig:optgaps-c2} have analogous meaning to Figures~\ref{fig:runtimes-c1} and~\ref{fig:optgaps-c1}, respectively.
-We also report solution times and (proven) optimality gaps averaged over different instance attributes in Appendix~\ref{apx:results}.
-On average, SBD is approximately five times faster than DIF ($1.11$ minutes versus $5.72$), and proves optimality gaps approximately two times smaller ($7.42 \%$ versus $14.73\%$).
-These results suggest that the proposed Benders Decomposition should be preferred over the DI Formulation for the \ourproblem{}.
+We also report solution times and (proven) optimality gaps averaged over different instance attributes in Online Appendix~F. On average, the SBD is approximately five times faster than the DIF ($1.11$ minutes versus $5.72$), and proves optimality gaps approximately two times smaller ($7.42 \%$ versus $14.73\%$).
+These results suggest that the proposed Benders Decomposition should be preferred over the DIF for the \ourproblem{}.